 Registered and/or Accepted West-MEC Central Program Students:

-May be used to request: Assistance with registration fees for the AESTHETICIAN, AVIATION, COSMETOLOGY, MASSAGE THERAPY and WELDING PROGRAMS; or assistance with fees for college textbooks for the FIRE SCIENCE PROGRAM.
+May be used to request: Assistance with registration fees for the AESTHETICIAN, AVIATION, COSMETOLOGY and MASSAGE THERAPY PROGRAMS; or assistance with fees for college textbooks for the FIRE SCIENCE PROGRAM.

 Public transportation (31-day transit passes)